Skip to Content

 For additional information, see SAP HANA Cloud, SAP HANA Database Graph Reference.

-1. Open the graph viewer.
+1. Open the property graph viewer.

 DISTANCEGRAPH graph viewer

-The graph viewer will open in a new tab as shown below.
+The property graph viewer will open in a new tab as shown below.

 DISTANCEGRAPH graph viewer